 How much does this journey cost?

 Financial aid is available for up to 50% (75% for youth groups) of program costs based on need and is awarded on a first come, first serve basis.
-Please fill out the financial aid request section of the program application.
+All participants are strongly encouraged to fill out the financial aid request section of the journey application.

-This interactive documentary is an incredible experience, it takes the viewer through the hopes, dreams and struggles of one of the poorest countries in the country (McDowell Couny, WV).
+- INTERACTIVE DOCUMENTARY: Hollow – This interactive documentary is an incredible experience – it takes the viewer through the hopes, dreams and struggles of one of the poorest countries in the country [McDowell County, WV]